School of Social Work: Clinical Assistant or Assistant Professor

 School of Social Work

-The Social Work Department of Nyack College invites applications for a nine-month tenure track Clinical Assistant or Associate Professor beginning Fall 2019.
+The School of Social Work at Nyack College invites applications for a nine-month tenure track Clinical Assistant or Associate Professor beginning August 2020.

 Nyack is an undergraduate and graduate-level liberal arts college committed to Christian higher education and educating a diverse student body within major urban centers.
 The New York City campus is located in a brand new facility with overlooking scenic views of Battery Park and the Hudson River.

 Our School of Social Work’s mission is to prepare students for competent, just and compassionate service with diverse populations.
 Building on the academic excellence of our Bachelor’s in Social Work program, we launched the Master of Social Work Program in August 2015.
 The Council of Social Work Education has accredited the program with an official date of July 9th, 2018.
 The MSW program features an advanced clinical practice specialization, which emphasizes the skills of assessment and diagnosis, evidence-based interventions and treatment, group dynamics, and effect of social justice issues on the practice of social work.

 The successful candidate for this position is required to have an a PhD in Social Work (ABD considered as long as degree is conferred by August 2020), an MSW degree from a CSWE accredited program, and is eligible to become a licensed Clinical Social Worker in the State of New York.
 Additional requirements include three years post-MSW fulltime clinical practice experience, graduate level teaching experience, excellent oral and written communication; and strong organizational skills.
 Although the position primarily requires teaching clinical graduate courses, we seek a colleague who is a team player, has an interest in teaching across more than one curriculum area, and is willing to teach combined graduate and undergraduate courses.
 This position involves teaching a 3/4 course load, scholarship, student advisement, serving on academic committee assignments and involvement in community partnerships.